somedayvid/GameJam2023/README.md

 ## Description

 The hat is the underlying source of your arcane prowess to which you vanquish evil and bring light to the Arctic.
-The ever vicious narwhal will try and sweep by taking the hat with it while the polar bears will chase you down from every corner of the world.
+The ever-vicious narwhal will try and sweep by taking the hat with it while the polar bears will chase you down from every corner of the world.

 ## Key Features

-* Man how would I know, sobs
+* Sliding narwhals
+* Scooting polar bears

 ## Download